Mary Dennett: Women's suffrage

 Dennett did not become active in the women's suffrage movement until her marriage began to break up.
 Later, she wrote, "I went into suffrage work, as perhaps you know, because I needed an anesthetic at the time, and suffrage was the nearest thing at hand that was unconnected with my previous work."
 She began as field secretary of the Massachusetts Suffrage Association, organizing lectures, rallies, sermons, cheap meals, speaking tours to gather signatures for petitions, and similar outreach efforts.
 Dennett's opinion on why women deserved the vote was simple: "Our basic principles that 'governments derive their just powers from the consent of the governed' [...] undeniably imply the right of women to direct representation by the vote, since women are governed and women are people."

 In 1910, Dennett's success in Massachusetts led the National American Woman Suffrage Association to aggressively recruit her for the position of Corresponding Secretary, reporting to Dr. Anna Howard Shaw.
 At the time, the NAWSA was ineffective and riven by factional conflict, which many blamed on Dr. Shaw's leadership.
-Taking the job required Mary to move from Boston to New York City, a hardship for her since she couldn't afford to move her children with her.
+Taking the job required Dennett to move from Boston to New York City, a hardship for her since she couldn't afford to move her children with her.
 Dennett successfully resolved much of the internal conflict in NAWSA within a few months, while supporting Dr. Shaw.
 Many prominent NAWSA members credited Dennett with reuniting the NAWSA membership and turning the organization around.
 In 1910, Washington State granted women the right to vote, the first state to do so in 14 years.

 Later, Dennett became disillusioned with NAWSA after an unsuccessful attempt to reorganize to be more effective and what she saw as wasteful decisions overly influenced by wealthy donors.
 She resigned her position at NAWSA in 1914.

+Peace Activism and Anti-War Work

+During the 1910s, Dennett became active in the peace movement, helping to organize the Women’s Peace Party and later working with the World Peace Foundation.
+Her anti-war advocacy was grounded in the belief that education and social welfare were essential to preventing future conflicts.
+She lectured widely and produced pamphlets connecting peace activism with women’s civic responsibility.